Human-Connection/Human-Connection/web-frontend/installation.md

 * email: moderator@example.org
 * email: admin@example.org

-password: 1234 (common to all profiles)
+password: 1234 (same for all profiles)

 ![You should see this under http://localhost:3000](../.gitbook/assets/screenshot.png)